discourse/mobystash/README.md

   server resulted in an unhandled exception being raised, labelled by exception class.
 This should never have a non-zero number anywhere around it.

+# Development

+Please maintain 100% code/doc coverage and rubocop-enforced code style in all changes.
+Running `rake` will report rubocop offences and code/doc coverage stats as well as running test suite.

+Patches can be sent as [a Github pull request](https://github.com/discourse/loggerstash).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md).

+## Deployment

+The canonical distribution unit is the Moby container image.
+Run `rake docker:build` to make a local container for testing, and `rake docker:publish` to build and push a container image to `discourse/mobystash:latest`.

+# Licence

+Unless otherwise stated, everything in this repo is covered by the following copyright notice:

+    Copyright (C) 2018  Civilized Discourse Construction Kit, Inc.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.